 Yes, you can delete a Gmail application-specific password at any time.
 That password will then no longer work, and any application or service that tries to log in with your Gmail address and the revoked application-specific password will not be able to access your account.

 Do disable Gmail app passwords if you think an app or service might be insecure and either have given away or lost the Gmail application password.

 No, other Gmail app passwords will not be affected and still work like before—as will email service and programs using OAuth, of course, and logging in using 2-step authentication.

 How many Gmail app passwords can I create?

-You can create at least 15 Gmail app passwords, and possibly more.
+You can create at least 15 application-specific passwords in Gmail—and possibly more.

-(How to make a Gmail app password tested with Gmail in a desktop browser; updated February 2018; )
+(How to create a Gmail app password tested with Gmail in a desktop browser; updated February 2018)